- Undergraduate Program

 Annual Meeting with Thesis Committee Chairs

-Although your relationship with your research advisor is of primary importance in your professional developmen as a chemist, interactions with other members of the faculty can be of great benefit in providing additional advice and perspective during the course of your graduate studies at MIT.
-To ensure that all graduate students develop a meaningful intellectual relationship with at least one other member of the faculty in addition to their advisor, the following system has been created with the assistance of the Chemistry Gradaute Student Committee.
+Although your relationship with your research advisor is of primary importance in your professional development as a chemist, interactions with other members of the faculty can be of great benefit in providing additional advice and perspective during the course of your graduate studies at MIT.
+To ensure that all graduate students develop a meaningful intellectual relationship with at least one other member of the faculty in addition to their advisor, the following system has been created with the assistance of the Chemistry Graduate Student Committee.

 Beginning in the second year of graduate student, each student meets at least once with the Chair of his/her Thesis Committee at least during the fall term.
 At these meetings, students update the Thesis Committee (TC) Chair on their on their research progress and general intellectual development in an informal and relaxed setting.
 The time, place, and format for this discussion is arranged between the student and Thesis Committee Chair.
 These meetings aim to encourage productive and stimulating discussions of science and to facilitate the development of further interactions between students and other members of the faculty besides research advisors.
 Students should keep in mind that these meetings are intended to focus primarily on academic and scientific matters, and that Thesis Committee Chairs are not bound by the same obligations with respect to privacy as are the Chemistry Department Mediators.